EU to back G20 growth target if accompanied by reforms

 "Once you agree on that, it is meaningful to have a bold growth target in the world economy," Rehn said.

-He said reforms were also the best defence against the financial market turmoil which shook many emerging market economies at the start of the year.
+He said reforms were also the best defense against the financial market turmoil which shook many emerging market economies at the start of the year.

 Some of the affected countries blamed the market volatility, which forced interest rate rises in Turkey, South Africa, India and Brazil, on the policy of the Federal Reserve to start reducing its monetary stimulus to the U.S. economy.